vkaravir/JSAV/exercises/tutorial-exercise.md

 ---
 layout: subpage
-title: Tutorial - Creating a Profiency Exercise with JSAV
+title: Tutorial - Creating a Proficiency Exercise with JSAV
 ---